 Sleep is one of the best activities you can do to promote stress recovery time, to ensure you are more effective at work.
 Research has shown that a lack of sleep has a tremendous impact on wellbeing and health, and it also has a negative impact on companies and on the economy.

-Many people do not get more than six hours sleep a night, when 7-9 is needed for productivity.
-Some companies have begun to recognise the importance of sleep for employees.
-For example, if you are lucky enough to work for accountancy firm PwC you may have undertaken a module on why sleep is so important as a part of a resilience training programme.
+Many people do not get more than six hours of sleep a night when 7-9 is needed for productivity.
+Some companies have begun to recognize the importance of sleep for employees.
+For example, if you are lucky enough to work for accountancy firm PwC you may have undertaken a module on why sleep is so important as a part of a resilience training program.

 Apart from casting aside those screens, there are other steps to take as well.
 Doing some meditation or breathing exercises before bed can be very beneficial for improving your sleep.
 This is because these activities get your body into a relaxed state, ready for sleep.
 As far as possible, making sure to keep a regular pattern of getting up and going to bed at the same time each day is also important, to increase your chances of sleeping well.
 Getting some good exercise in during the day is also very helpful.